 - When breeding, guppies should be placed in a breeding tank.
 A male and female guppy should have around 20 gallons of tank space to feel comfortable.

-- You need to have a filter in this tank, but it needs to be one with a low flow rate.
+- You need to have a filter in the tank, but it needs to be one with a low flow rate.
 A really powerful filter will suck up and blow around newly born guppy fry, most likely killing them in the process.

 - Put some low floating and rooted carpet plants in the guppy breeding tank.
 The fry tend to sink, they like cover, and they like to scavenge for food.
 Therefore, some plants are definitely a good idea.
 Some fry will swim upwards, so some high floating plants are recommended too.